michalroots/michalroots.github.io/_pages/focus.md

 - walking
 - sailing ⛵️⛵️⛵️
 - feeding people with [riddiculously delicious vegan desserts](/tag/nomz)
-- enjoying simple life in a tiny wooden cabin in the middle of a beautiful forest.
+- enjoying simple life in a tiny wooden cabin in the middle of a magical forest.

 ♥